Leonetienne/Artstation-grabber/readme.md

  -
   terms: robby rotton
 ```
-The last search term, 'robby rotton' shows that you can also omit `max`.
+The last search term, 'robby rotton' is to show that you can also omit `max`.
 If you do not want to fetch artists, or searches, at all, just delete that yaml-array entirely.

 ## A word on power usage